Good to Know

 MEALS BLD

-๐Ÿ‘‰:ย ย The trek until Phunki thanga is relatively easy.
+๐Ÿ‘‰:ย ย The trek until Phunki Thanga is relatively easy.
 From there, we ascend towards Tengboche village, home to the renowned Tengboche Monastery, the largest monastery in the Everest region.
 The monastery offers breathtaking panoramic views of the Himalayas, including Mt.
 Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
 If we arrive by 3 oโ€™clock, we can witness a Buddhist religious ceremony.

 ACCOMODATION Lodge